 California State University - Bachelor of Arts

-Professor Kenney was a photographer and photography editor for newspapers in Las Vegas, Nev., before entering the teaching profession.
-He has spent his summers photographing projects in China, Thailand, Vietnam, Mongolia, Nigeria and Jamaica.
+Kenney was a photographer and photography editor for newspapers in Las Vegas, Nevada, before entering the teaching profession.
+Since arriving at WKU, he has photographed projects in China, Thailand, Vietnam, Mongolia, Nigeria, Jamaica and Bosnia.
 He spent a summer as a photographer for the Lexington Herald-Leader and worked a summer for National Geographic in their faculty fellowship program.
-In the spring and fall of 2012, Professor Kenney made three trips to Haiti to work on video and still photography projects that were part of his Spring 2012 sabbatical.

-Some of Professor Kenney’s professional credits include still photography and multimedia awards in the Best of Photojournalism 2007 and 2008 contests, a multimedia award in the 2008 Pictures of the Year International contest, a Best of Show in the 2007 Southern Short Course and awards in the Kentucky Newspaper Photographers Association’s Photographer of the Year contests in 2010, 2011, 2012 and 2013.
-Kenney’s greatest reward in life is that he is blessed with a wonderful wife, Nancy, and six incredible kids – James III, Weston, Will, Olivia, Luke and Ian.
+Some of Kenney’s professional credits include still photography and multimedia awards in the Best of Photojournalism contests, a multimedia award in the Pictures of the Year International contest, a Best of Show in the Southern Short Course, AEJMC's First Prize in its Creative Project Competition and multiple awards in the Kentucky Newspaper Photographers Association’s Photographer of the Year contest.